simonsdave/yar/tests/README.md

 * the HTTP response code was 401 Unauthorized
 * why? the [cURL](http://en.wikipedia.org/wiki/CURL)
-requests are getting rejected by the auth servers because the auth servers can't authenticate the request which brings us to the second item the "Deployment Highlights" section
+requests are getting rejected by the auth servers because the auth services can't authenticate the request which brings us to the second item the "Deployment Highlights" section
 * as part of spinning up the deployment, [spin_up_deployment.sh](spin_up_deployment.sh) provisioned some credentials and saved them in ~/.yar.creds